boxingbeetle/softfab/src/softfab/docs/reference/contents.md

 # Reference

-This chapter gives you all information about the daily usage.
+Detailed information about a.o. wrappers and the SoftFab API.

 <?toc?>